016spitfire/gaia-plant-care-system/README.md

 🌱 A mobile-first PWA for plant enthusiasts to track watering schedules, care routines, and plant health.

+---

+## ⚠️ ALPHA VERSION - UNDER RAPID DEVELOPMENT

+**This application is in active development and not yet feature-complete.**

+Currently implemented:
+- ✅ PWA installation (installable to home screen)
+- ✅ Offline support via Service Worker
+- ✅ Plant CRUD operations with photo capture
+- ✅ Watering tracking and custom fields
+- ✅ Mobile-first responsive design

+Still in development:
+- ⏳ Push notifications and daily reminders
+- ⏳ Data export/backup functionality
+- ⏳ Advanced care tracking features

+**Use at your own risk.
+Data is stored locally on your device.
+Backup functionality is not yet implemented.**

+---

 **Status:** 🚧 Work in Progress

 ## Overview